jericks/geoc/source/commands/raster-draw.rst

    * -b --bounds: The bounds

-   * -m --base-map: The base map (can be a OSM tile set, shapefile, or Groovy script that returns Layers)
+   * -m --layer: The map layer

    * -i --input-raster: The input raster